nishant51/nishant51/README.md

 ### :woman_technologist: About Me :
 I am a Learner and tech enthusiastic <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Nepal.

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working ond a Software Engineer and contributing to frontend and backend for building web applications.

 - :seedling: Exploring Technical Content Writing.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I solve problems on leetcode and read tech articles.

 - :mailbox:How to reach me: timsinanishant51@gmail.com

+---

+### :hammer_and_wrench: Languages and Tools :